$DK/D\pi$ scattering and an exotic virtual bound state at the $SU(3)$ flavour symmetric point from lattice QCD: Introduction

 This situation has sparked much interest regarding the structure of the $D^*_{s0}(2317)$, with ideas including a $DK$ molecule, a tetraquark or a conventional meson strongly coupled to the nearby $DK$ channel having been put forward \cite{Chen:2016spr}.
 To investigate this within QCD, as opposed to a QCD-inspired model, requires a non-perturbative approach.
 Lattice QCD, where spacetime is discretized on a lattice, provides such a first-principles method.
 Some early lattice studies used only fermion-bilinear operators and neglected the presence of two-meson channels~\cite{Mohler:2011ke,Moir:2013ub,Perez-Rubio:2015zqb,Cichy:2016bci,Cheung:2016bym}, whereas others have also included a small number of meson-meson-like operators to extract near threshold scattering amplitudes~\cite{Mohler:2013rwa,Lang:2014yfa,Bali:2017pdv,Alexandrou:2019tmk}.
 Chiral effective field theory methods and other approaches with lattice inputs have also been used ~\cite{MartinezTorres:2014kpc, Liu:2012zya,Guo:2018kno,Guo:2018tjx,Huang:2022cag,Lutz:2022enz,Gil-Dominguez:2023huq}.
 More recently the Hadron Spectrum Collaboration (HadSpec) has investigated elastic $DK$ scattering using a large basis of $q\bar{q}$ and meson-meson operators, allowing for a robust determination of the energy dependence of the scattering amplitude~\cite{Cheung:2020mql}.
 There, the $D_{s0}^*$ is clearly seen as a bound state strongly coupled to the nearby scattering threshold.

 Despite appearing more in line with expectations, the $D^*_0(2300)$ has also sparked much discussion.
 There are fewer lattice studies dedicated to it; other than the previous HadSpec studies of~\cite{Moir:2016srx,Gayer:2021xzv}, only~\cite{Mohler:2012na} has investigated the $D^*_0(2300)$ from $D\pi$ scattering.
 Several chiral effective field theory studies have been performed with lattice inputs~\mbox{\cite{Guo:2018kno, Guo:2018tjx, Huang:2022cag, Lutz:2022enz}}.
 With the $D^*_0(2300)$ seen as a broad resonance \cite{Belle:2003nsh}, care is needed as to how one defines its mass.
 The PDG quotes the Breit-Wigner mass and, as has been pointed out in Refs.~\cite{vanBeveren:2003kd,vanBeveren:2006st,Gayer:2021xzv}, this does not necessarily coincide with the pole mass.
-Furthermore, there are suggestions from unitarised chiral perturbation theory (U$_{\chi}$PT) that there is a two-pole structure in this sector~\cite{Albaladejo:2016lbb,Du:2020pui,Meissner:2020khl} with the higher-energy pole identified with a pole in the flavour $\mathbf{6}$ in the $SU(3)_f$ flavour symmetry limit.
+Furthermore, it has been argued that there is a two-pole structure in this sector with the interference between the two poles needed to explain the shape of the amplitude seen experimentally.
+UChPT suggests that the higher-energy pole can be identified with a pole in the flavour $\mathbf{6}$ in the $SU(3)_f$ flavour symmetry limit ~\cite{Kolomeitsev:2003ac, Albaladejo:2016lbb,Du:2020pui,Meissner:2020khl}.
 Analysis using chiral effective field theory methods of more recent and precise LHCb data on $B_{(s)}$ decays \cite{Du:2017zvv,Du:2019oki} supports this hypothesis.
 HadSpec studies of $D\pi$ scattering~\cite{Moir:2016srx,Gayer:2021xzv} only robustly determined a single pole in the elastic-scattering energy region near the $D^*_0(2300)$, though a second pole could be present at higher energies depending on the parameterisation used.
 A separate analysis of the lattice data~\cite{Asokan:2022usm} suggests that a second pole is required if constraints from $SU(3)_f$ flavour symmetry are imposed on the $K-$matrix (with this symmetry only broken by different phase space factors), and so clearly there are still questions to resolve.